SJTU-Lucy/EmoFace/README.md

 When training, the weight would be saved in directory **weight/**.

+### Blink

+The directory **blink** contains files related to blinks.

+- *data_collect.py*: Collect EAR sequence and labels for training SVM prediction model.
+- *train_svm.py*: Train SVM predictor with collected data.
+- *test_svm.py*: Test the trained SVM predictor on other videos.
+- *blink_detect_threshold.py*: Traditional way of predicting blinks by setting thresholds.
+- *blink_detect_svm.py*: Use the trained SVM model to predict blinks.
+- *data_analysis.py*: Fit the blink intervals to a log-norm curve.

 ### Demo

 *demo.py* uses the trained model to output corresponding controller rig values for audio clips.
 The weight of model **PATH**,  path to audio files **audio_path** and save files **pred_path** need to be assigned inside the script.